bahtiyartan/troia/docs/36Table.rst

 Looping Faster: CRITERIA COLUMNS Variation
 ==========================================

 Another option without a where condition expression is using CRITERIA COLUMNS variation of LOOP Command.
 In this variation system does not execute condition expression on TROIA interpereter layer, but in java layer.
-This variation works faster than scanning whole table on TROIA layer.
+This variation works faster than scanning whole table on TROIA layer

 ::

-	LOOP AT {table} CRITERIA COLUMNS {commasepcolumnlist} VALUES {commasepvaluelist} [NOTCASESENSITIVE] BEGIN
+	LOOP AT {table} CRITERIA COLUMNS {columns} VALUES {values} [NOTCASESENSITIVE] BEGIN
 		block
 	ENDLOOP

+	/* {columns} & {values} are comma separated list. */

 Here is an example, that shows looping with CRITERIA COLUMNS.
 This examle prints users that is created by BTAN and password validity is 2000: